nasa/fprime/docs/documentation/user-manual/cmake/cmake-advanced.md

 # Advanced F´ CMake Usage

 The CMake system has several advanced usages, described here.
 This document walks through the CMake usage and settings for users ignoring `fprime-util` and trying to run the CMake system directly.
-If a user just wants to configure an IDE integration to use CMake directly, see [IDE Configuration](../dev/configure-ide.md) first.

 **Note:** `fprime-util` was designed to ease use of the F´ cmake system by wrapping all of the developer-level processes
            freeing users from running these steps directly.
 This automatically handles the two build types using the